-For example, you can use Evosus API Access to create a simple customer portal that includes customer information, inventory availability, product, pricing, invoicing data, and pricing, or you can use it to create an intranet site that includes dashboards and allows employees to clock in and clock out.
+For example, you can use Evosus API Access to create a simple customer portal that includes customer information, inventory availability, product, pricing, invoicing data, or you can use it to create an intranet site that includes dashboards and allows employees to clock in and clock out.

 Step 1: Verify that you meet the minimum system requirements

 You need to be on version 6.4.71 or above to use Evosus API Access.
 We expanded our API in version 6.6.130, so be sure to have your developers check out our documentation on SwaggerHub for a detailed list of what methods are available.
 This will give them a good idea of what projects are possible.